ChrisEssery/group-project/Portfolio/System_Implementation.md

 # System Implementation

-In this section we discuss the the system implementation of the app.
+In this section, we discuss the the system implementation of the app.
 We start with a stack architecture and system design overview.
 Then, we look closely at the middle tier covering Express, Node, RESTful API.
 After that we move to the front end and go over Angular, before moving on to authentication and deployment and integration.

 ## Table of contents